jamesmartherus/drumr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Expanded the Description section.
+* Clarified that `tempo()` is not meant to make a sound, but to set the space between two beats
+* Fixed the second example in beat.Rd
 * Removed the redundant "in R" from the description field of DESCRIPTION.
 * Edited a link in the README.md document.
 The new link is fully specified including protocol.
 * Removed the LICENSE file omitted the file reference in the licesnse field of DESCRIPTION.